 Principle 10: Culture

 Campbell Page maintains a customer centric and high performing culture that supports its charitable purpose.
 The board both enacts and oversees culture and ensures that core values are clearly communicated to employees and other stakeholders.
-Through the Governance, Remuneration, and Nominations Committee, the board monitors the performance and remuneration frameworks to make sure they align with Campbell Page’s values.
-This same committee receives a quarterly report on culture key performance indicators and any culture surveys and assessments from the Head of People and Culture.
+The board monitors the performance and remuneration frameworks to make sure they align with Campbell Page’s values and receives a regular report on culture key performance indicators and any culture surveys and assessments from the Head of People and Culture.
 As a measure of culture, customer metrics and complaints are reported on a regular basis to the board.

 Click on the links below to find out more.